 For very painful or itchy nodules try anti inflammatory applications (such as Ibuleve ®Movelat® and many others); and for really bad sharp pain you could try something with a local anaesthetic in, such as used for children before an injection to numb the skin, before a tattoo being done, or for ‘feminine itching’ or hemerrhoids (Emla®, Lanacare®, Lidocaine® and many others.

 Painful palms or hands especially in the cold

 Gloves, (fingerless or half finger) plain or with padding on the palm to reduce pain when gripping things(such as cycling gloves, weightlifting gloves, golfers gloves).
 Gloves with copper for arthritis or gloves with heat pads in.
 Look especially for the ones where you can take the splint or heated part out and that can be washed.

-And for those of us who have problems putting on gloves when they have contracted fingers look into these zipped gloves:
+And for those of us who have problems putting on gloves when they have contracted fingers look into zipped gloves.

-Three D printing can be used for produced aids tailored to the individual patients, such as these typing aids:
+Three D printing can be used for produced aids tailored to the individual patients.

 Kitchen tools and cutlery with easy grip (or: Good Grip) handles made for arthritis sufferers

-For people with a weaker grip this may be useful: silicone grip devices. (shown here on curtlery, in purple)
+For people with a weaker grip silicone grip devices may be useful.

 And ‘finger guards’ (just type in on a shopping side) can be very good if not all fingers are as straight or as flexible as they used to be.

 Electrical scissors could make life a bit easier, they are available on several websites.